btcpayserver/btcpayserver-doc/Payjoin-spec.md

 However, we identified some issues in the Bustapay specification, so we needed to deviate from it.

-This document attempts at describing the protocol BTCPay Server is using, along with our implementation choices and rational behind all of them.
+This document attempts at describing the protocol BTCPay Server is using, along with our implementation choices and rationale behind all of them.

 Not only the will allow additional wallets to interoperate with us more easily, but this provides a way to get feedback from the community of things we may have overlooked.
 We may submit this protocol as a Bitcoin Improvement Proposal once we are confident nothing is missing.